VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 between the UI and the domain first and then to evaluate whether any further optimization was necessary.

-## Making the RegistrationProcess Workflow More Resilient to Failure
+## Making the RegistrationProcess class more resilient to failure

-Typically, a coordinating workflow receives incoming events, and then based on the state of the workflow, sends out one or more commands to aggregates within the bounded context.
-When a coordinating workflow sends out commands, it typically changes its own state.
+Typically, a process manager receives incoming events, and then based on the state of the process manager, sends out one or more commands to aggregates within the bounded context.
+When a process manager sends out commands, it typically changes its own state.

-The Orders and Registrations bounded context contains the **RegistrationProcess** coordinating workflow.
-This workflow is responsible for coordinating the activities of the aggregates in both this bounded context and the Payments bounded context by routing events and commands between them.
-The workflow is therefore responsible for ensuring that the aggregates in these bounded contexts are correctly synchronized with each other.
+The Orders and Registrations bounded context contains the **RegistrationProcessManager** class.
+This process manager is responsible for coordinating the activities of the aggregates in both this bounded context and the Payments bounded context by routing events and commands between them.
+The process manager is therefore responsible for ensuring that the aggregates in these bounded contexts are correctly synchronized with each other.

 > **GaryPersona:** An aggregate determines the consistency boundaries
 > within the write-model with respect to the consistency of the data
 > that the system persists to storage.
-The coordinating workflow manages
+The process manager manages
 > the relationship between different aggregates, possibly in different
 > bounded contexts, and ensures that the aggregates are eventually
 > consistent with each other.